 As the Independent reports, Shipman graduated Leeds School of Medicine in 1970, and "took his first post as a GP at the Abraham Ormerod Medical Centre in Todmorden, West Yorkshire."
 In 1975, the newspaper reports, he began forging prescriptions, which he was later fined for, but this marked the start of his crimes.

-Shipman would later become "a well-known figure in the community," the Independent reports, eventually opening his own clinic in 1992.
+Shipman would later become "a well-known figure in the community," per the Independent, eventually opening his own clinic in 1992.
 However, after concerns were raised regarding "the abnormally high mortality rate at his practice" in addition to him forging a deceased patient's will for their inheritance.

-According to another article from the Independent, during the investigation, police discovered that Shipman had been "administering lethal doses of diamorphine [heroin], signing patients' death certificates, and then falsifying medical records to indicate that they had been in poor health."
+An investigation was launched in 1998, per Pretty 52, and according to another article from the Independent, police discovered that Shipman had been "administering lethal doses of diamorphine [heroin], signing patients' death certificates, and then falsifying medical records to indicate that they had been in poor health."

 The BBC press statement reads: "Far from all being elderly and ill, as is often reported, many of Shipman's victims were in fine health and some were middle-aged.
 Re-investigating the case, the series will reveal the context and social attitudes of late 20th century Britain, exploring whether deference to doctors' authority and attitudes to the elderly meant that a murderous GP remained at large for so long."